Pulover/PuloversMacroCreator/Documentation/Main.md

 The *Loop* counter at the top-right of the main window sets the number of loops to execute the currently selected Macro.
 If set to 0, the loop continues indefinitely until a break or return is encountered, or the Stop Key is pressed.

-## Search Bar
+## Command Search Bar

 Use the search bar to look for a command, function or description.
 Press `Enter` to go to result.
 If you select one of the entries in the list the corresponding window will be shown.
-If more than one result or no specific command/function is found the [Find a Command](#find-a-command) window will be show with the results.
+If more than one result or no specific command/function is found the [Find a Command](Commands.html#find-a-command) window will be show with the results.

 ## Insert / Modify